mweirath/GenderClassifier/README.md

 ### Notes about the model and dataset

 The model was built using lists of names in the US.
 Although the US is very representative of many nations and cultures some names may have unique combinations of characters that are representative of different genders and be classified incorrectly.
 Additionally, the SSA dataset removes any cases where there were less than 5 names in a given year.
-Finally, the model is likely to classify names based on the prodominant representation in the population.
+Finally, the model is likely to classify names based on the predominant representation in the population.

 ## Using the Package